 - 10 minute charge for 70 minutes of playback

-There’s not much to complain about with the WH-1000XM2, which means the one or two small problems it does have stick out like a sore thumb.
+There’s not much to complain about with the WH-1000XM2, which means the one or two small problems it does have sticks out like a sore thumb.

 Our biggest gripe is that the hinges on the headphones are a bit fragile – especially for the price tag.
 Also, the control scheme, while innovative, has a bit of a learning curve to it.
-Worse, the touch-capacitive pad on the right earcup won’t work when the headphones are wired.
+The worst thing is – the touch-capacitive pad on the right earcup won’t work when the headphones are wired.

 There’s no two ways about it, the Sony WH-1000XM2 are exceptional business-grade noise-cancelling headphones.
-They’re perfect for long flights or train rides, and not only do they keep sound out extremely well, but they’ll make incoming audio sound great as well.
+They’re perfect for long flights or train rides, and not only do they keep sound out incredibly well, they also offer great audio quality.